AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-shell-integration-overview.md

 ## Authentication Flow

-When the Commerce Admin is integrated with Unified Shell, the Commerce Admin URL is redirected to to a proxy URL.
+When the Commerce Admin is integrated with Unified Shell, the Commerce Admin URL is redirected to a proxy URL.
 All Commerce Admin requests are then routed through the Unified Shell application.

 If a Commerce Admin user opens the Commerce Admin URL configured for the project, they are are redirected to Experience Cloud to sign in.